The House of Commons has Three Deputy Speakers elected to support The Speaker, the principal of these being the Chairman of Ways and Means.

-Nigel was elected as one of three Deputy Speakers in January 2020 and continues to fulfil this role.
+Following this, in 2020 Nigel was again elected as one of three Deputy Speakers of the House of Commons, and Second Deputy Chairman of Ways and Means in January 2020 and continues to fulfil this role.

-The Deputy Speakers are elected by MPs to assist the Speaker in chairing debates in the Chamber and to perform a range of other duties.
-Like the Speaker they must be politically impartial, but are provided with special access to ministers to raise the issues of their constituents.
+The role of a Deputy Speaker is primarily to assist The Speaker in chairing debates in the Chamber.
+Like The Speaker they must be politically impartial, but are provided with special access to ministers to raise the issues of their constituents.

 Nigel is a member of the Panel of Chairs, who are members of the House of Commons responsible for chairing public bill committees and other General Committees, as well as debates in Westminster Hall.